grpc/grpc-swift/README.md

 ## Documentation

-The `docs` directory contains documenation, including:
+The `docs` directory contains documentation, including:

 - Options for the `protoc` plugin in [`docs/plugin.md`][docs-plugin]
 - How to configure TLS in [`docs/tls.md`][docs-tls]